Kirsha Kaechele: Career

-Kaechele founded MONA’s 24 Carrot program in Tasmania, a sister garden project in partnership with the Tasmanian Department of Education and private funders.
-24 Carrot operates in thirteen primary schools in neighbourhoods of greatest need.
+Kaechele founded MONA's 24 Carrot program in Tasmania, a sister garden project in partnership with the Tasmanian Department of Education and private funders.
+24 Carrot operates in twenty four schools in neighbourhoods of greatest need.

 Kaechele's curatorial work in the US included a land art exhibition of a living sugar cane field sculpture in rural Louisiana by Norwegian artist Anne Senstad, large-scale, site-specific installations in New Orleans’ City Park and Botanical Gardens for Voodoo Experience, and a medical marijuana farm in California, Life is Art West, which donated all proceeds to the arts.

 In 2015 Kaechele returned to New Orleans to stage a gun buyback as a conceptual artwork / performance during the New Orleans Biennial, Prospect 3.
 It was the largest gun buyback in New Orleans’ history and played with libertarian values by using private enterprise and the free market to create gun control.
 The exhibition, set in an 8th Ward car wash, was promoted on billboards and rap radio stations throughout the city, and opened with performances by bounce and rap artists Big Freedia, Hot Boy Ronald and Mr.Serv On.
 The installation included a recording studio, The Embassy, where youth could lay tracks with celebrated local rappers for free.
 The Embassy, intended to run for three months, was so popular that Kaechele decided to keep it open and build a permanent space to house the studio- as part of a larger school.

 Kaechele is building a school in New Orleans with architects Assemble and Room 11 in an abandoned 9th Ward union hall.
 The free school will serve 14 - 25 year olds and house The Embassy recording studio, a hacking school, art school, beauty school, fashion school and 24 Carrot culinary art school.
 All subjects integrate science, technology and social enterprise.
 The MONA project is a conceptual artwork entitled P5 1 L0V3 Y0U.

 In 2019, Kaechele launched the Eat the Problem exhibition at MONA: an attempt to draw attention to the problem of invasive species.
 In addition to an exhibition at the museum, Eat the Problem also involved the launch of a cookbook with dishes created using invasive species, and a number of feasts at MONA.
-Although well received by some reviewers, the exhibition also caused some controversy, with local newspaper The Mercury running a 'Cats on MONA Menu' headline and The Conservation running an essay calling it a well-meaning but elitist stunt.
+Although well received by some reviewers, the exhibition also caused some controversy, with local newspaper The Mercury running a 'Cats on MONA Menu' headline and The Conversation running an essay calling it a well-meaning but elitist stunt.